vanti-dev/sc-bos/pkg/system/alerts/README.md

 }
 ```

-For development you can use the same postgres database setup via the [docker-compose.yaml](../../../docker-compose.yml)
+For development, you can use the same postgres database setup via the [docker-compose.yaml](../../../docker-compose.yml)
 file located at the root of the project.
+See the [dev guide](../../../docs/install/dev.md) for more info.

+You'll then need to update the username above to `postgres` and create a secrets file with the password in (
+also `postgres`)
+and update the file path above (relative to the project root).